enfuse/geode-demo/README.md

 > Note that you will need to have a hypervisor installed; if you don't, check out the kubernetes guide to [installing a hypervisor](https://kubernetes.io/docs/tasks/tools/install-minikube/#install-a-hypervisor).

-#### search for 'tbenfuse' in build.gradle and k8s yaml and replace with your username
+#### search for 'tbenfuse' in build.gradle and scdf-geode-stream.yml and replace with your username

 # Start minikube
 ```